Thesis planning phase bachelor’s 5 cr./master’s 10 cr.

 Once the supervisor has approved the completed part, 5 out of 10 credits will be registered in Peppi for the planning phase.

-The thesis process uses the Wihi system, where all communication related to the thesis and the return of documents related to the thesis take place.
+• The thesis process uses the Wihi system, where all communication and document submission related to the thesis take place.
 The process starts with a topic suggestion (= idea paper), which you fill in first in Wihi.
 Wihi instructions are included in the Peppi instructions.

 All the communication related to the theses takes place in a single system, Wihi: